catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 and not the _thunk_ (suspension) type.
 This is orthogonal to the question of eager vs. lazy evaluation.

+> TODO: perhaps write all examples (here and in spec) assuming eager evaluation
+> ("keep the reader's focus on the preferred data flow) and address lazy
+> evaluation in an appendix

 ### The function registry

 Function registry contains specifications of the correct "input",